17 May Do you meet the absence requirement?

 Contact Our Immigration Team

-For expert advice regarding any aspect of the settlement or British nationality application, please contact our immigration team on 0203 384 3075 or complete our enquiry form below.
+For expert advice regarding any aspect of the settlement or British nationality application, please contact our immigration team on 0203 384 3075 or contact us here.